Rafał Kurmański

 Rafał Kurmański (22 August 1982 – 30 May 2004) was a Polish speedway rider.
 He earned one international caps for the Poland national speedway team.

 Career

 Kurmański started his speedway career with Zielona Góra during the 1999 Polish speedway season.
 He would remain with the club for all six seasons of his short career.

-In 2001, he was second in the 2001 Individual Under-19 European Championship.
+In 2001, Kurmański was second in the 2001 Individual Under-19 European Championship.

 Kurmański rode for Swindon Robins in the British speedway leagues, participating in the 2004 Elite League speedway season.

-In 2004, he took his own life.
+In 2004, Kurmański took his own life.